Our climate and weather records are a unique resource for science research and education. Here you will find official BHO climate information…

 Learn more →

-Visit Blue Hill Observatory!
-The Blue Hill Observatory welcomes thousands of visitors each year to take a tour, learn about the weather,…
+Plan Your Visit The Blue Hill Observatory welcomes thousands of visitors each year — come for the science, stay for the sweeping…

 Learn more →"The most homogeneous climate record in North America." — World Meteorological Organization